Brian Torrealba

-Brian Nicolás Torrealba Silva (born 14 July 1997) is a Chilean footballer who plays as a defender for the Primera División de Chile club Deportes Limache.
+Brian Nicolás Torrealba Silva (born 14 July 1997) is a Chilean footballer who plays as a defender for Deportes Temuco.

 Club career

 Torrealba started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.
 He made his debut in the first team on 15 May 2013, in the match against Santiago Wanderers, playing the 90 minutes.

-In the 2015–16 Clausura, Torrealba was runner-up with O'Higgins, after lose in the last matchday against Universidad de Concepción, being Universidad Católica the champions of the Campeonato Nacional.
+In the 2015–16 Clausura, Torrealba was runner-up with O'Higgins, after losing in the last matchday against Universidad de Concepción, with Universidad Católica being the champions of the Campeonato Nacional.

 In 2025, Torrealba signed with Deportes Limache.
+The next year, he switched to Deportes Temuco.

 International career

-Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
+With the Chilean U20 team, he won the L'Alcúdia Tournament in 2015.
 He also took part in the 2015 South American U-20 Championship.